Import data from electronic health records (EHR) in EDC/CDMS

-Click on 'Load dataset' to load all available data for the record.
+Click on 'Load dataset' to load all available data for the participant.

 - Active retrieval: Click on 'Load from EHR':

-All available data for the record will be loaded.
+All available data for the participant will be loaded.

-3. If the data can be mapped to a phase or report in the study, it will be directly shown under the respective phase or report:
+3. If the data can be mapped to a visit or repeating data (report) in the study, it will be directly shown under the respective visit or repeating data (report):

-4. If the data can be mapped to multiple phases or reports in Castor, it will be displayed in the left panel under 'Unmapped' and these data points should be manually mapped to the correct phase or report:
+4. If the data can be mapped to multiple visits or repeating data structures (reports) in Castor CDMS, it will be displayed in the left panel under 'Unmapped' and these data points should be manually mapped to the correct visit or repeating data (report):

 You can use the arrowhead next to each data set to expand the view, listing all available results.
 Each result will have an accompanying date which corresponds to when the value was entered in the EHR:

-To map the values from a certain date, enter the specified date in the appropriate phase.
-In the example below, all laboratory values from 05-08-2018 are to be transferred to the Baseline phase.
-Once the appropriate date range is selected in the phase 'Baseline', all available values from this date are automatically 'collected' under Baseline:
+To map the values from a certain date, enter the specified date in the appropriate visit.
+In the example below, all laboratory values from 05-08-2018 are to be transferred to the Baseline visit.
+Once the appropriate date range is selected in the visit 'Baseline', all available values from this date are automatically 'collected' under Baseline:

-This is useful where the same measurement type exists in multiple phases or reports, as these can be mapped to different sections of a study based upon the date range.
+This is useful where the same measurement type exists in multiple visits or repeating data structures (reports), as these can be mapped to different sections of a study based upon the date range.

 5. Select the fields and click 'Save data to Castor'.
 A system message will appear, stating that the data was imported successfully, and the number of datapoints that were imported.
 This number should correspond to the number of values that were selected:

 6. Click 'OK'.
-The data has now been saved in the record, and you will be returned to the main FHIR importer interface.
+The data has now been saved in the participant, and you will be returned to the main FHIR importer interface.

 - Passive retrieval: The dataset will now have the suffix (imported) in the 'Select dataset' dropdown.
-The EHR icon will no longer be present in the record overview.
+The EHR icon will no longer be present in the participant overview.

-- Active retrieval: The data that was imported will no longer be listed when 'Load from EHR' is selected.
+- Active retrieval: The data that was imported will no longer be listed when 'Import from EHR' is selected.